-If you are now registered and have changed your name by marriage or other legal action, you must report the change to the Board of Elections.
+If you are now registered and have changed your name by marriage or other legal action, you must report the change to the board of elections.
 You may report the change:

+By mail.

-- By mail. - At the Board of Elections or at a branch registration office established by the Board. - By completing a notice of change in voting status and filing it with the Court when you apply for a marriage license or when your name is changed by Court order.
+At the board of elections or at a branch registration office established by the board.

+By completing a notice of change in voting status and filing it with the court when you apply for a marriage license or when your name is changed by court order.

-This notice must be received by the Board by the date registration closes in order to be valid for that election.
+This notice must be received by the board by the date registration closes to be valid for that election.
+You may also register the name change at the polling place but only at the first election immediately following the name change.